 1. A software system like the Bonsai accounting and taxes tool.

-2. Track expenses on your own.
+2. Track expenses on your own (we have a free excel spreadsheet).

 3. Use an accountant.